Skip to content

 Q: Is there a trade-off between explainability and accuracy?

 A: Generally, deep learning models are highly accurate but hard to explain (black boxes), while simpler models like decision trees are easier to explain but tend to have lower accuracy.
-However, explanation techniques like LIME and SHAP have made it possible to explain complex model predictions after the fact.
-Research into methods that maintain high accuracy while improving explainability has been advancing in recent years.
+However, explanation techniques like LIME and SHAP have been studied as ways to explain complex model predictions after the fact.[12][13]

 Q: Does the EU AI Act apply to Japanese companies?